mcgurk/RetrOrangePi_shaders/README.md

 Works best with 720p display mode and with emulators with vertical resolution 240 or less.
 If vertical resolution of image is less than 240, image is not fullscreen.

+### kurg-ROPi-scanlines-3x_v2.glslp / .glsl
+Totally rewritten shader, which activates only when vertical resolution is between 221-241.

+Better than old one because now screen is centered and e.g. in PSX-emulator shader doesn't activate in interlacer "hires" modes.

+If you use overlay, 4:3 screen area with 224-lines is 896x672.

 ### 2.5.2!
 RetrOrangePi 2.5.2 default is to overwrite retroarch.cfg.
 If you want edit retroarch.cfg by hand, turn override off: